 Last week, the Iowa State Senate passed a bill that severely restricts asbestos liability lawsuits.
-Known as Senate File 376, the bill is described by supporters as an attempt to eliminate “double-dipping” by plaintiffs who have already received an average of $600,000 in liability claims compensation.
+Known as Senate File 376, the bill is described by supporters as an attempt to eliminate “double-dipping” by plaintiffs who have already received an average of $600,000 in compensation from liability claims.

 It passed 27-22 in the Republican-controlled Iowa Senate, supported by votes from most Republicans.
 All Democrats in the Iowa Senate opposed the bill, many expressing outrage and a belief that the bill will hurt sick and dying individuals in the state.